scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 6 AP
 - **Range:** 10
-- **Duration:** concentration, 10 minutes
+- **Duration:** 10 minutes

 Attempt to cloud the mind of a creature in range you can see.
 Make a spellcasting roll against the creatures Intelligence save.
-On success the creature adds a bad die to all spellcasting rolls, or a terrible die on a critical.
+On success you choose one of the following attributes: Intelligence, Willpower, or Charisma.
+The creature adds a bad die to every roll using that attribute, adding a terrible die instead on a critical.

-You may target an additional creature for each level above 2nd.
+Add an enhanced die for every level cast above 2nd.

 #### Howling Whirlwind